Zacks Earnings Trends Highlights: JPMorgan and Disney

 The body of this report contains detailed tables showing these aggregate numbers at the index level, but you can get a sense of earnings expectations for these sectors by looking at Zacks Consensus estimates for bellwether operators in sectors like Finance and Consumer Discretionary.

-Disney (DIS) shares in the Consumer Discretionary sector have held up pretty well during this downturn, with the market crediting the stock for the streaming service, even though the lost earnings from theme parks and other businesses are far bigger than what the streaming service will bring in.
-In any case, it will take Disney till 2022 to get back to pre-Covid profitability levels.
+We have been featuring operators like JPMorgan JPM and Disney DIS to make this point about the Finance and Consumer Discretionary sectors in recent weeks.
+But you can look at most other players in these (and other) sectors to determine that it will take them through 2022 to reach pre-Covid profitability levels.

-But not every sector is expected to experience the earnings hit as the above companies and many others in these sectors are going through.
-The earnings declines for the Technology and Medical sectors this year are very modest and these sectors recoup those declines very quickly.
-As a result, 2021 earnings for the Tech and Medical sectors are expected to be up +8.4% and +14.3% over the 2019 levels, respectively.
+But not every sector is expected to experience the earnings hit that these sectors are going through.
+The earnings declines for the Technology and Medical sectors this year are very modest and these sectors are expected to recoup those declines very quickly.
+As a result, 2021 earnings for the Tech and Medical sectors are expected to be up +9.0% and +12.9% over the 2019 levels, respectively.

-No doubt, stocks in these spaces have been standout performers in the market’s rebound from the March 23rd low.
+No doubt, stocks in these spaces have been standout performers in the market’s rebound from the March 23rd lows.

 Unlike the level of earnings, the rate of change on a year-over-year basis will turn positive next year in a major way.